Winter Closure

 Photography is permitted without the use of flash.

-Visitors to the John M. Olin Library can experience museum-quality spaces and view a variety of exhibitions, many featuring holdings from Washington University Libraries Special Collections.
+Visitors to the John M. Olin Library can experience museum-quality spaces and view a variety of exhibitions, many featuring holdings from WashU Libraries Special Collections.
 Exhibitions are free and open to all.
-You can learn about our current and permanent exhibitions on view here: University Libraries Exhibitions
+You can learn about our current and permanent exhibitions on view here: WashU Libraries Exhibitions

 Large groups are welcome, but the Declaration Chamber can only accommodate up to 10 visitors inside at once.